vkhazin/cloudmigration-courseware/content/chapter-01/LabCloudVsOnPremise.md

 * Let us list a few activities we do on a [Software Development Life Cycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle):

-  * Development platform (Ex.
-Java, .Net, Node.js, Python, etc.)
+  * Development platform, e.g.: Java, .Net, Node.js, Python, etc.
   * Storage:
-    * Deployment articraft (Ex. .dlls, .war, .ear, files, etc)
+    * Deployment articraft, e.g: .dlls, .war, .ear, files, etc
-    * Data Storage (Ex.
-RDBMS, NoSQL Database, files)
+    * Data Storage, e.g.: RDBMS, NoSQL Database, files
-    * Source control (Ex.
-Git, SVN, Team Foundation Server)
+    * Source control, e.g.: Git, SVN, Team Foundation Server
   * Non-functional requirements:
-    * Traffic estimation (Ex. request/second, jobs/minute)
+    * Traffic estimation, e.g.: request/second, jobs/minute
-    * Response time (Ex. max response time [ms])
+    * Response time, e.g.: max response time [ms]
     * Supported number of users
-    * Up-time requirements (Ex.
-Can we have maintenance windows?
-How many nines we need?)
+    * Up-time requirements, e.g.: Can we have maintenance windows?
+How many nines do we need?
-    * Disaster recovery plans (Ex.
-We need to store data for a year)
+    * Disaster recovery plans, e.g.: We need to store data for a year
+    * Data retention, e.g.: How long should we keep our data back in time?
-    * Data locality (Ex.
-We need to be available worldwide but data is consumed locally, or a user in London should be able to access data from New York)
+    * Data locality, e.g.: We need to be available worldwide but data is consumed locally, or a user in London should be able to access data from New York
   * Deployment
-    * Deployment pipeline (Ex. continuous deployment, canary deployment, blue-green deployment)
+    * Deployment pipeline, e.g.: continuous deployment, canary deployment, blue-green deployment
     * QA, Staging and Production environments.
   * Network requirements
-    * Load balancers (Ex.
-F5)
+    * Load balancers, e.g.: Cisco, F5, Citrix
-    * Firewall to create a [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing) )
+    * Firewall to create a [DMZ](http://searchsecurity.techtarget.com/definition/DMZ)
     * DNS setup
     * Security certificates

-* Taking all of this points into account (and any others you might consider) put a time estimation on how much time will take to provision the infrastructure.
+* Taking all the points into an account and any others you might consider, put a timeframe estimate on how much time will take to provision the needed infrastructure

-* OK, everything is running what happens if:
+* OK, everything is running for now.
+What happens when
   * The project failed
   * The load is **much more** than anticipated
   * The load is **much less** than anticipated
-  * This new architect want to change part of technology stack
+  * A new architect wants to change part of the technology stack for very compelling reasons
-  * The Executive Vice-President wish to deploy to the Australia division(and you are not in Australia)
+  * An Executive Vice-President wishes to deploy the system to Australia division and you are not in Australia